 As of 31 December 2023, the Group had a Leadership Performance Plan (LPP)/Leadership Share Plan (LSP), a Deferred Share Plan (DSP), restricted shares and a Global Share Participation Plan.
-These plans are described in more detail in Note 16 "Share-based payments".
 The Group accounts for share-based payment transactions with employees using the fair value method.
 Under the fair value method, the fair value of the awards is recognised in earnings over the vesting period.
+Total compensation cost for share-based compensation plans recognised in net income was USD 58 million for the year ended 31 December 2023.

-For share-based compensation plans which are settled in cash, compensation costs are recognised as liabilities, whereas for equity-settled plans, compensation costs are recognised as an accrual to additional paid-in capital within shareholders' equity.
+For share-based compensation plans which are settled in cash, compensation costs are recognised as liabilities, whereas for equity-settled plans, compensation costs are recognised as an accrual to additional paid-in capital within shareholder's equity.
+As of 31 December 2023, the accrual for share-based compensation plans in additional paid-in capital was USD 89 million.